amitmse/in_Python_/Logistic Regression/README.md

 		= Sum[Yi*(a + bX)] - Sum[Log{1 + Exp(a + bX)}]
 		= -[Sum[Yi*(a + bX)] - Sum[Log{1 + Exp(a + bX)}]]
 		(Apply negative to minimize the Log Likelihood Function)

+	Cost function :
+		- The logistic regression cost function, also known as the log loss.
+		- It tried to quantify the error factor of logistic regression.
+It calculates how well the logistic regression is performing based on the actual vs predicted value.
+Error factor = Predicted – Actual.
+ 		- Sigmoid function
 -----------------------------------------------------------------------------------------------------------------------

 	Gradient of Log Likelihood Function :